 - Drive and determination – Any successful Drama GCSE student will have shown the drive and determination to succeed – exactly what a sixth form, college or employers will be looking for.

-Components 1 and 2 – Devising Drama
+Components 2 – Devising Drama

 This component builds upon the experiences of Key Stage 3 and explores the world of devising.
 It gives pupils the freedom of experimenting with many different styles of performance and gives them the opportunity to further develop characterisation skills.
 Pupils will study different performance and rehearsal strategies whilst creating their own piece of drama.
 Pupils are given lots of different starting points from which to develop their work; a photograph, a song, a newspaper article, instrumental music, a historical figure, a sculpture.